 The Canadian Secure Token – Governance Authority (CST-GA) has been established by a group of Canadian telecommunications carriers, in response to CRTC Compliance and Enforcement Decision 2019-403.
 The CST-GA will develop policies and support industry protocols and operational procedures, designed to authenticate telephone calls and mitigate spoofing and illegal robocalling, generally referred to as STIR/SHAKEN.

-The CST-GA will select and direct a Policy Administrator and Certificate Authority to enable STIR/SHAKEN.
+The CST-GA has selected Neustar as the Policy Administrator and authorized Neustar as a Certification Authority to enable STIR/SHAKEN.
 To participate in this regime please contact us today.

 Who is CST-GA?

 Bell Canada, Rogers Communications, SaskTel, Shaw Communications, Telus and Vidéotron are among the Founding members of the CSTGA.
 The Founding members are supported by Jacques Sarrazin, President and Marian Hearn, Executive Director.

 STIR (Secure Telephony Information Revisited) is a technical standard that provides a means for call-originating service providers to certify the identity of callers, thus enabling the caller’s identity to be validated.
 In conjunction with STIR, the Alliance for Telecommunications Industry Solutions (ATIS) has developed a framework, referred to as SHAKEN (Signature-based Handling of Asserted information using toKENs) for the implementation of STIR in IP-based service providers’ networks.